pkardas/notes/books/refactoring.md

 Proper refactoring can not be done without proper tests.
 A suite of tests is a powerful bug detector that decapitates the time it takes to find bugs.

-TDD allows to concentrate on the interface rather than the implementation, which is a good thing.
+TDD allows concentrating on the interface rather than the implementation, which is a good thing.

 Always make sure a test will fail when it should (try to break your code, to see if test fails as well).